 Born Doris Marguerite Macpherson on January 18th 1905, in Springhill, Cumberland County, Nova Scotia, she later attended the Academy of Fine Arts in Buffalo, New York.
-She continued painting throughout her life, trying a variety of styles.
+She continued painting throughout her life.

 At 25 she married Milton Staffen, a banker, and lived in Owen Sound.
 They had no children.
 She went on painting trips with George Thomson, elder brother of acclaimed landscape painter Tom Thomson, and became acquainted with the Group of Seven.
 Most of her paintings were created on site, oil on board, in similar sizes and style, reflecting with profound insight the beauty of nature.